mlvandijk/HackerRank/README.md

 # HackerRank
-Code for / from HackerRank, including some problems I've solved and examples from tutorials.
+Code for / from HackerRank, including some of the problems I've solved and some examples from tutorials.